Qantas Frequent Flyer status is the gateway to a more enjoyable travel experience with Qantas and its partner airlines.

 Buying a comfort seat gives you a guaranteed empty neighbour seat on the plane.
 This product is designed for larger passengers that need a bit more space, but it’s also a little-known method of earning more points and status credits!

 When buying a comfort seat, you won’t pay any taxes for the second seat but you will earn the points and status credits for it.
-To book a comfort seat, you would need to call the airline.
+Call the airline to book a comfort seat.

 How to get Qantas status credits without flying

-Qantas also offered numerous ways to earn status credits on the ground during periods where travel was affected by COVID-19.
-There haven’t been many of these offers since December 2021, but there are still a few ways to earn extra status credits on the ground!
+From time to time, Qantas runs special promotions that offer ways to earn status credits without flying.
+Outside of these limited-time promos, there are a few other ways to earn extra status credits on the ground!

 Qantas Green Tier